stefanledin/stefanledin.github.com/_posts/2014-04-08-replace-mamp-with-vagrant-today.md

 With that said, here's how you create a vhost called ``project1.dev``

 1. Login to the server: ``vagrant ssh``
-2. Add the name of the vhost and the path: ``sudo vhost -s project1.dev -d /vagrant/project1``
+2. Add the name of the vhost and the path to the project: ``sudo vhost -s project1.dev -d /vagrant/project1``
 3. Exit out of the server: ``exit``
 4. Edit the host file using Vim or your editor of choise: ``sudo vim /etc/hosts``
 5. Add the following line: ``192.168.33.10   project1.dev``